 Business Model Essence: E-Commerce/Marketplace Distribution And Monetization Model Leveraging On Proprietary Infrastructure To Offer Third-Party Services

-business model, as it makes customers spend more and being more loyal to the platform.
+business model, as it makes customers spend more and be more loyal to the platform.
 Prime (a subscription service) also plays a crucial role in overall

 Besides, the company also has its cloud infrastructure called AWS, which is a world leader and a business with high margins. also has an advertising business worth a few billion dollars.

-business model.has been widely investing in its technological infrastructure since the 2000s, which eventually turned like a key component of its
+business model.has been widely investing in its technological infrastructure since the 2000s, which eventually turned into a key component of its

 Read: Amazon Business Model